iterative/dvc.org/content/blog/2021-09-07-road-to-hell.md

 ![DVC Studio](/uploads/images/2021/09-07/dvc-studio-view.png)

-DVC, CML and now DVC Studio are open source tools that streamline the workflow of data scientists.
+DVC and CML are open source tools, that now along with DVC Studio, streamline the workflow of data scientists.
 They integrate ML workflows into current practices for software development in a way that eliminates the need for many features of proprietary AI platforms such as AWS SageMaker, Microsoft Azure ML and Google Vertex AI by extending traditional software tools like Git and CI/CD platforms to meet the needs of ML researchers and ML engineers.
 In essence, they provide an open platform based on best DevOps practices to operationalize ML and AI.

 > "DVC and CML are open source tools that streamline the workflow of data
 > scientists.
 They integrate ML workflows into current practices for software